iamsherry97/inftastructure-master/cloudformation/README.md

 ![](img/8.png)

-## Output of Task Definition Block
+## Output of IAM Role
 ---
-Once this stack is deployed successfully, task definition roles with their `Amazon Resource Names (ARNs)` will be visible in the terminal in a table format as shown in the table below.
+Once this stack is deployed successfully, task definition IAM roles with their `Amazon Resource Names (ARNs)` will be visible in the terminal in a table format as shown in the table below.
 IAM Roles are present under `infra/tasks/templates/` directory.

 **IAM Role  Output**
 | ResourceName   | ResourceValue|